The SFrame format

 All values are stored in the endianness of the target system for which the SFrame section is intended.
 Further details:

-0x02uint8_t sfp_versionThe version number of this SFrame section.
-See SFrame version, for the set of valid values.
-Current version is SFRAME_VERSION_1.
+0x02uint8_tsfp_versionThe version number of this SFrame section.
+See SFrame Version, for the set of valid values.
+Current version is SFRAME_VERSION_2.

 SFrame sections are stored in the target endianness of the system that consumes them.
-The SFrame library (libsframe) can, however, detect whether to endian-flip an SFrame section at decode time, by inspecting the sfp_magic field in the SFrame header (If it appears as 0xe2de, endian-flipping is needed).
+A consumer library reading or writing SFrame sections should detect foreign-endianness by inspecting the SFrame magic number in the sfp_magic field in the SFrame header.
+It may then provide means to endian-flip the SFrame section as necessary.

 The version of the SFrame format can be determined by inspecting sfp_version.
 The following versions are currently valid: